This page tells you about the chemotherapy drug irinotecan and its possible side effects. There are sections about

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Bruising more easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia).
+- Bruising more easily due to a drop in platelets – you may have nosebleeds, or bleeding gums after brushing your teeth.
+Or you may have lots of tiny red spots or bruises on your arms or legs (known as petechia)

-- Tiredness (fatigue) during and after treatment – most people find their energy levels are back to normal from 6 months to a year after treatment finishes
+- Tiredness and weakness (fatigue) during and after treatment – most people find their energy levels are back to normal from 6 months to a year after treatment ends

 - Feeling or being sick